mscgenjs/mscgenjs-cli/README.md

 mscgenjs -T png -i dolores.mscgen -o dolores.png
 ```

-For text based formats you can also send specify standard output as a
+You can also send specify standard output as a
 destination, so you can pipe the output to something else.
 E.g. to graphviz dot to further process a dot program:
 ```sh